fffonion/cloudflare-partner-cli/README.md

 ### Note

 - Value of `resolve_to` has to be DNS record (for example: **google.com**) instead of IP address.
+- You may still need to wait some time after running `ssl_verification`.

 # Cloudflare Partner CLI